 “Yeah, it’s loaded with iron,” said Stacey.

-I realised then that it had been nearly a decade since I’ve touched iron-rich foods.
-I’ve always attributed my deep disdain for red meat to the fact that my blood type metabolises iron easily.
+I realized then that it had been nearly a decade since I’ve touched iron-rich foods.
+I’ve always attributed my deep disdain for red meat to the fact that my blood type metabolizes iron easily.
 It’s like my tongue just knows what nutrients my body needs.
 Sort of like how babies just know how to suck on titties or how mammals know to stick this bloody baby sac back into their bodies.
 Despite the fact that I wouldn’t be getting any nutritional value out of my friend’s placenta, I was still determined to eat it.
-The thought of putting this shit into my mouth made me feel like a savage animal – both disgusted and honoured to have it become a part of me.
+The thought of putting this shit into my mouth made me feel like a savage animal—both disgusted and honored to have it become a part of me.

 Next, the pieces of my friend’s placenta got dehydrated until they turned out looking like bacon strips.
 Little baby bacon strips.

 Then Stacey blended the pieces into a encapsulate-able powder.